Insight

 For multilingual audiences, the intake page carries extra responsibility.
 It is where the site needs to explain what happens next, what kind of matter the firm wants to hear about, what information helps at first contact, and whether the user can communicate in a preferred language.
 If that guidance is vague or mechanically translated, the firm can appear less prepared than it really is.

 This is why multilingual intake adaptation should be treated as part of the commercial page system, not as an afterthought after translation is finished elsewhere on the site.
-It overlaps directly with multilingual law firm websites, intake and conversion page design, and legal landing page design.
+It overlaps directly with multilingual law firm websites, intake and conversion page design, and law firm landing pages.

 Why multilingual intake pages matter more than many firms expect